Effective August 2019

 – Your rights as a data subject under the Data Protection regulations.

-What is personal data and how is it collected?
 Personal data includes any information that directly or indirectly identifies an individual.
 We collect personal data relating to you and your use of our services from a variety of sources, which are detailed below.

 We may collect certain personal data, such as personally identifiable information (such as name, date of birth), contact information (such as telephone number, address, email), financial information, employment and education data, information about your health (see below), other information gained during interactions or correspondence with you and, with your explicit consent, sensitive personal data (such as physical or mental health conditions).